illixion/blog.illixion.com/content/wishlist.md

 [Amazon.de list for international friends](https://www.amazon.de/-/en/hz/wishlist/ls/33KB3IWNOKJOA)

 **New!** Check whether anybody else has already pledged to gift an item by clicking the *Check availability* link.
-I pinky swear that I won't be checking this so as to not ruin the surprise. <noscript>Unfortunately, JavaScript is disabled in your browser, so this won't work until you enable it.</noscript>
+I pinky promise that I won't be checking this so as to not ruin the surprise. <noscript>Unfortunately, JavaScript is disabled in your browser, so this won't work until you enable it.</noscript>

 ---